2022 Beijing Sitong Bridge protest: Protest

-The protest was held on October 13, on Sitong Bridge by a lone protester.
+The protest was held on October 13, 2022, on Sitong Bridge by a lone protester.
 The protester, having disguised himself as a construction worker by wearing an orange vest and a yellow helmet, placed two banners on the bridge and set fire to tires to produce attention-drawing smoke.
 He then repeatedly chanted through a loudspeaker, "Go on strike at school and work, remove dictator and national traitor Xi Jinping!
 We want to eat, we want freedom, we want to vote!"
 He was soon arrested by security forces.
+Radio Free Asia reported in October 2023 that he was still alive, whereabouts "unclear," with his family under close surveillance.

 Photos of the event spread rapidly on online social media.

+Peng Lifa also published a 23-page detailed promotional document on ResearchGate, calling on the public to begin boycotting classes and work, as well as honking car horns and other activities, starting on October 16 (the opening day of the 20th National Congress, a Sunday).

-Though the New York Times published an article on 2022/12/07 naming him "Peng Lifa," the protester's identity has not been confirmed.
+Though The New York Times published an article on December 7, 2022, naming him "Peng Lifa," the protester's identity has not been confirmed.
 However, some believe him to be an academic physicist and have flooded a Twitter account assumed to be linked to the protester with messages of admiration.
 The Wall Street Journal and Radio Free Asia reported that some activists believed the protester to be Peng Lifa, also known as Peng Zaizhou, a 48-year-old physics enthusiast.

 Protest banner themes included Xi Jinping's cult of personality, dictatorship and totalitarian rule, infringement of human rights, strengthening of censorship, Xi Jinping's reelection despite failure to observe term limits, the Cultural Revolution, the implementation of the "zero-COVID" policy, and overwork.

 Reactions

-His act was described by BBC News as "one of the most significant acts of Chinese protest seen under Mr Xi's rule".
+Peng's act was described by BBC News as "one of the most significant acts of Chinese protest seen under Mr Xi's rule".

 In response to the protest, numerous photos circulated in Twitter of posters showing solidarity with the protester and slogans denouncing Xi Jinping from campuses of numerous universities in the United States, United Kingdom, Canada, Netherlands and South Korea.
 Similar protest slogans subsequently appeared as graffiti in other cities in China and via AirDrop.
 Art celebrating his actions has also been shared online.